Glossary of Mining Terminology

 Lamp Cabin - The place where mine lamps are stored, repaired, charged with electricity or oil and issued to personnel before going underground.

-Level - An excavation or passageway driven in the coal, establishing a base from which other workings begin.
+Level - An excavation or passageway driven in the material, establishing a base from which other workings begin.
 A colliery level does not mean a passageway excavated on a horizontal plane.
 A level is generally excavated in one or more slight inclines.

 Lift - All the workings driven upwards from one level in a steep pitching seam.